Irenaeus-XVI/Tasty-Bites-App/README.md

-# Yummy-Bites-App
+# Tasty-Bites-App

-This is a Flutter application developed as part of a final project.
+This is a Flutter application developed as part of a final project for Mobile Application course.
 It showcases various features and functionalities of Flutter to build a meal ordering app.

 ## Features

+- Make your own account
+- Enhanced security for your account
 - View a list of meal categories
 - Explore meals within each category
 - View meal details including name, image, description, and calorie count